maveonair/hemingway/README.md

 ## TODOs

-Basically, this is a prototype application
+Basically, this is a prototype application and thus a lot is to do...

 * Team Management (a user belongs to one or more teams)
 * Adding Open Source projects